ROSE 0.11.145.147

 Non-subclass users should use instance or factories instead.

-Definition at line 705 of file util/Sawyer/CommandLine.h.
+Definition at line 705 of file Sawyer/CommandLine.h.

 Sawyer::CommandLine::ValueParser::ValueParser ( const ValueSaver::Ptr valueSaver)